-We understand 20-Somethings!
+We understand Teens and 20-Somethings!

 Having someone other than a family member guiding and advising your son or daughter, niece, nephew or grandchild, can be an incredibly freeing experience for everyone.
 Often it is simply a lack of communication that halts the decision-making process during transitions.
 The idea that, as parents, we are nagging, or lecturing, is tiring for everyone.
 And the idea that our young adult children are lazy, indecisive or stubborn, is frustrating and oftentimes not true.
 Their feelings are not being communicated clearly and parent’s responses are therefore not appropriate and certainly not embraced.